9

 – dave

-Jan 6, 2020 at 15:30
+Commented Jan 6, 2020 at 15:30

 • @dave that isn't entirely true.
 Most lubricants suggest that you clean your chain and remove whatever the previous lubricants were (no mixing) before applying their lubricant.
 Then they assume you will just reapply their lube when needed and re-clean when needed.
 I don't think the bonding method is any different (I could be wrong, link/info might help).
 Dipping leaves a layer in place, bottle wax contains a solvent that evaporates, leaving the wax layer in place.
 Both methods simply create a liquid to get into the necessary spaces (one with solvent, one by heating the wax).
-Jan 7, 2020 at 18:58
+Commented Jan 7, 2020 at 18:58

 • 1